rdeits/iris-distro/Readme.md

 Installation
 ============

-First, make sure you've got all the necessary submodules:

-	git submodule update --init --recursive

 This project is distributed in accordance with the Pods guidelines: <http://sourceforge.net/p/pods/home/Home/>.
 If you've used pods before, then it should be easy to integrate IRIS along with your other Pods projects.
 If you haven't, then don't worry: Pods are designed to make it easy to build and run software like this without forcing you to install anything globally.
 You'll just have to do a few things:

 First, you'll need to make a `build` folder where IRIS will be installed:

 	mkdir build

-Then build and install IRIS and its dependencies:
+Then build and install IRIS and its dependencies to that folder:

 	make